Current volunteer recruitment - please read

 You will then have a chance to meet the Service Co-ordinator for the service that interests you for an informal interview to make sure both sides are happy to go forward.

 We are not currently recruiting for the roles below.
-Please see the blue box above to see the volunteer roles we have available during the coronavirus pandemic.
+Please see the blue box above for more information.

 Visiting an older person isolated in their home for a friendly chat, once a week, for an hour or so (preferably in the daytime).